 The medication may provide to be either a total cure or of no benefit at all.
 If the drug is effective then a person will need to remain on it for at least a year, often longer, as discontinuing the medication may lead to high rate of relapse.
 We recommend that medication should be used in combination with CBT.

 Medication may have side effects but for most people, these are minor irritations that usually decrease after a few weeks.
 Alternatively, the dose may be adjusted or an alternative drug may be prescribed.
 Medication is especially helpful if depression is present, as it may help in improving your motivation to take advantage of the CBT.

 If you are concerned that a patient may be suffering from BDD, your advice and support will be imperative.
 Making a referral to a facility that can provide the treatment detailed above will help a patient’s recovery significantly.

 Priory has a nationwide network of mental health hospitals and wellbeing centres which provide expert care and treatment for OCD and BDD.
-Dr Veale is based at The Priory Hospital North London which is known for its specialist OCD and BDD unit.
-This facility is commissioned by NHS England for sever treatment refractory cases of BDD.
+Priory Hospital North London is known for its specialist OCD and BDD unit.
+This facility is commissioned by NHS England for severe treatment refractory cases of BDD.